davidprush/keycollator/README.md

   -k, --key-file PATH             Path/file name of the key file containing a
                                   dictionary, key items, glossary, or
-                                  reference list used to search the text file -O, --output-file PATH          Path/file name of the output file that will contain the results (CSV or TXT) -R, --limit-results INTEGER     Limit the number of results -f, --fuzzy-matching INTEGER RANGE
+                                  reference list used to search the text file -r, --result-file PATH          Path/file name of the output file that will contain the results (CSV or TXT) --limit-result TEXT             Limit the number of results --abreviate-result-items INTEGER
+                                  Limit the text length of the results (default=32) --fuzzy-match-ratio INTEGER RANGE
                                   Set the level of fuzzy matching (default=99) to validate matches using
                                   approximations/edit distances, uses
-                                  acceptance ratios with integer values from 0 to 99, where 99 is nearly identical and 0 is not similar  [0<=x<=99] -U, --ubound-limit INTEGER RANGE
-                                  Ignores items from the results with matches greater than the upper boundary (upper-
+                                  acceptance ratios with integer values from 0 to 99, where 99 is nearly identical and 0 is not similar  [0<=x<=99] --ubound-limit INTEGER RANGE    Ignores items from the results with matches greater than the upper boundary (upper-
                                   limit); reduce eroneous matches
                                   [1<=x<=99999]
-  -L, --lbound-limit INTEGER RANGE
+  --lbound-limit INTEGER RANGE    Ignores items from the results with matches
-                                  Ignores items from the results with matches less than the lower boundary (lower-limit);
+                                  less than the lower boundary (lower-limit);
-                                  reduce eroneous matches  [0<=x<=99999] -v, --set-verbose               Turn on verbose
+                                  reduce eroneous matches  [0<=x<=99999] -v, --verbose                   Turn on verbose
-  -l, --set-logging               Turn on logging
+  -l, --logging                   Turn on logging
-  -Z, --log-file PATH             Path/file name to be used for the log file --help                          Show this message and exit.
+  -L, --log-file PATH             Path/file name to be used for the log file --help                          Show this message and exit.
 ```